rahulgopinath/rahulgopinath.github.io/index.md

 from how often each one has been observed, treating coverage elements and killable faults as the species.

-My interest is in whether these methods actually hold up.
+My interest is in whether these methods hold up.
-The field proposes metrics considerably faster than it validates them, and a reliability estimate that is wrong does more damage than no estimate at all, because someone will act on it.
+The field proposes metrics faster than it validates them, and a reliability estimate that is wrong does more damage than no estimate at all, because someone will act on it.
-Many of my findings here have been negative, and my focus has been on establishing the credibility (or lack of credibility) these metrics.
+Many of my findings here have been negative, and my focus has been on establishing the credibility, or lack of it, of these metrics.

 The thread starts with a result on residual defects.
 We were the first, and to date the only ones, to find evidence